 - Workers don't abuse paid sick time.
-After New York City implemented its paid sick time law, 98% of employers reported no cases of employee abuse of sick days.
-14 - Only a minority of paid family leave claims are to care for a seriously ill family member; the overwhelming majority of paid family leave claims in California, New Jersey, and Rhode Island are for bonding with a child.
-Only 14.3% of claims processed in California in 2020 and 19.6% of

-- claims in Rhode Island in 2019 were to care for a seriously ill relative.15 In 2019, only 16.5% of eligible claims in New Jersey were to care for a seriously ill relative.16 - When paid family leave is used for care of a seriously ill family member, a small percentage of these claims are used to care for family other than a child, parent, or spouse.
-Only a minority of claims are used for more extended family members; such usage statistics show that coverage of more extended relatives like grandparents, siblings, and domestic partners will create an important right for workers with non-nuclear family structures without leading to significant increases in usage. - o In Rhode Island, 97.5% of claims to care for a seriously ill family member in 2019 were used for parents, children, or spouses, while only about 2.5% were used to care of a domestic partner, parent-in-law, or grandparent.
-An effort is now underway in Rhode Island to expand the family definition in the paid family and medical leave law.
-18 - o In 2014, California expanded the definition of family for its paid family leave law to cover grandparents, grandchildren, siblings, and parents-in-law.
-From July 2019 to July 2020, only 6.1% of all claims filed to care for a seriously ill family member were for relatives other than a spouse, parent, child, or registered domestic partner.19
+After New York City implemented its paid sick time law, 98% of employers reported no cases of employee abuse of sick days. - Only a minority of paid family leave claims are to care for a seriously ill family member; the overwhelming majority of paid family leave claims in California, New Jersey, and Rhode Island are for bonding with a child.
+Only 13.1% of claims processed in California in 2021 were to care for a seriously ill relative.
+In 2020, even during the worst of the COVID-19 pandemic, only 24.9% of eligible claims in New Jersey and only 40.5% of approved claims in Rhode Island were to care for a seriously ill relative. - When paid family leave is used for care of a seriously ill family member, a small percentage of these claims are used to care for family other than a child, parent, or spouse.
+Only a minority of claims are used for more extended family members; such usage statistics show that coverage of more extended relatives like grandparents, siblings, and domestic partners will create an important right for workers with non-nuclear family structures without leading to significant increases in usage. - In Rhode Island, 97.1% of claims to care for a seriously ill family member in 2020 were used for parents, children, or spouses, while only 2.9% were used to care for a domestic partner, parent-in-law, or grandparent.
+There have been recent efforts in Rhode Island to expand the family definition in the paid family and medical leave law. - In 2014, California expanded the definition of family for its paid family leave law to cover grandparents, grandchildren, siblings, and parents-in-law.
+From July 2020 to July 2021, only 6.6% of all claims filed to care for a seriously ill family member were for relatives other than a spouse, parent, child, or registered domestic partner. - In New Jersey in 2020, 64.4% of claims to care for a seriously ill family member in 2020 were used for children, or spouses, while only about 35.6% were used to care for all other family members, including parents and parents-in-law, siblings, grandparents and grandchildren, any other person related to a worker by blood, and any other person that the worker shows to have a close association with the worker which is the equivalent of a family relationship.